-- located in one of two anti-nodes.
-It was shown that the waves have a strong longitudinal variation along one latitude circle which explains the differences between the zonal mean perspective and the local ground-based observations.
-The quasi 16-day wave in mesospheric water vapor maximizes over Northern Europe and the polar region of North America.
-From a hemispheric perspective, the region of the highest quasi 16-day wave activity in water vapor is very similar to the wave activity in geopotential - day wave activity in water vapor is very similar to the wave activity in geopotential height.
+with a period of 20 days and an eastward-traveling wave number 1 wave with a period of 16 days.
+In the polar region, two dominant waves with a period of 20 days traveling in opposite directions result in a standing wave, with Sodankylä being located in one of two antinodes.
+It was shown that the waves have a strong longitudinal variation along one latitude circle, which explains the differences between the zonal mean perspective and the local ground-based observations.
+The quasi 16-day wave in mesospheric water vapor maximizes over northern Europe and the polar region of North America.
+From a hemispheric perspective, the region of the highest quasi 16-day wave activity in water vapor is very similar to the wave activity in geopotential height.

-We find that the classical approach for the characterization of planetary waves by wave number and travelling direction along one latitude circle is not sufficient to explain the local observations.
+We find that the classical approach for the characterization of planetary waves by wave number and traveling direction along one latitude circle is not sufficient to explain the local observations.
 It fails in the present study during boreal winter 2011/2012 because of a strong longitudinal dependence of the observed wave amplitudes.
 The region of highest wave activity seems to be related to the center of the polar vortex.
-A characterization of planetary waves along equivalent latitude circles instead of geographical latitude circles as in the classical approach would presumably decrease the differences between the zonal mean perspective and the local observations of plane- tary waves.
+A characterization of planetary waves along equivalent latitude circles instead of geographical latitude circles as in the classical approach would presumably decrease the differences between the zonal mean perspective and the local observations of planetary waves.
 Acknowledgements.
 This work has been funded by the Swiss National Science Foundation under grant 200020-146388 and MeteoSwiss in the frame of the project MIMAH.
 The study is further supported by the Strategic Korean-Swiss Cooperative Program.
 We acknowledge NASA for the data access to the Aura MLS measurements.
-We thank the team of the Finnish Weather Service for their beenitability and support during the sempsion
+We thank the team of the Finnish Weather Service for their hospitality and support during the campaign.
+We further thank the two referees whose feedback during the review process helped to improve this study.